MOstanin/HW5_Sigeay/README.md

 Variant D: Balancing a la segway with straight movement.

 ## Task description
-Create Lego Robot and PID controller.
+Create a Lego Robot and find thr best coefficients for pid controller of lego robot

 ## Description of the work process: